 The STEP Center provides mandatory tutorials, career counseling, personality development and counseling, coordination of labs and internships, and community services during summer break, and also the support and supervision by Student Development staff members in everyday life and studies.
+First semester freshman students are required to attend the STEP Center two sessions each week.
+Guam based students on academic probation in any semester are required to attend at least two hours per week.
 Through mentoring, tutoring, and strategic application of technology, the STEP Center exists to promote learning and positive study habits, so that students become active, engaged, and independent learners.